Football: Singapore lose 4-2 to Thailand, must avoid defeat against Malaysia to reach ASEAN Championship semis

 The Lions are ranked 161st in the FIFA world rankings, while the Thais are 97th.

-The Thais now top Group A with three wins from three games while Tsutomu Ogura's Singapore sit second with six points.
+The Thais now top Group A with three wins from three games while Singapore sit second with six points.
 Cambodia and Malaysia have four points.

 The Lions will travel to Malaysia to face their Causeway rivals at the Bukit Jalil Stadium in Kuala Lumpur on Dec 20.

-A win or a draw will be enough for Singapore to progress, but a loss will mean that Malaysia will move on instead.
+A win or a draw against Malaysia will be enough for Singapore to progress.

+The tournament format dictates teams level on points are first differentiated by their head to head record, followed by goal difference.

 The Lions last made the semi-finals of the regional tournament in 2021, where they were eliminated by Indonesia.